ManiINFINITE/Websites/README.md

 # 🌐 Websites

-A collection of web projects built with vanilla HTML, CSS, JavaScript, and PHP.
+A collection of web projects built with vanilla HTML, CSS, JavaScript, and PHP and MySQL as Database.

 ---